 Ziagen (abacavir) alcohol/food Interactions

-There is 1 alcohol/food interaction with Ziagen (abacavir)
+There are 3 alcohol/food interactions with Ziagen (abacavir)

 Drug Interaction Classification